 EU Declaration of Conformity according to EC Machinery Directive 2006/42/EC, Annex II, 1 A hereby declare that the machine designated in the following complies with the fundamental health and safety requirements of the EC Directive.

 We,

 EDUR-Pumpenfabrik Eduard Redlien GmbH & Co.
 KG Edisonstraße 33 24145 Kiel Germany

-Designation of the machine:
+Designation of the machine of type NUB: